 After two days off the Komets got back to the ice Tuesday morning to prepare for their upcoming first round series with Cincinnati.

-After four road games this past week the Komets will play two of three at the Coliseum this coming weekend as The News-Sentinel’s Blake Sebring and WANE-TV’s Glenn Marini break down the Fort Wayne hockey scene in an all-new edition of “Inside The Zone.”
+After 72 games the Komets are ready for the playoffs and The News-Sentinel’s Blake Sebring and WANE-TV’s Glenn Marini break down Fort Wayne’s first round series against Cincinnati in this week’s edition of “Inside The Zone.”